 The OHSA applies, with some prescribed limitations and conditions found in O. Reg.
 857: Teachers.
 The regulation includes the following:

-Specific provisions in the OHSA, such as those relating to specific employer duties, hazardous materials, notification, and enforcement, apply with necessary modifications to self-employed persons.
+Yes, specific provisions in the OHSA, such as those relating to specific employer duties, hazardous materials, notification of injury and illnesses, and enforcement, offences and penalties, apply with necessary modifications to self-employed persons.

 If you still are not sure if the Act applies to you or your workplace

-If there is any question about whether the OHSA applies to you or your workplace, you may consider calling the Ministry of Labour, Immigration, Training and Skills Development 's health and safety information line:
+If there is any question about whether the OHSA applies to you or your workplace, you may call the Ministry of Labour, Immigration, Training and Skills Development 's health and safety information line:

 Health & Safety Contact Centre